kane-f/StrongDMI-Krita/readme.md

 ## Features coded:

-* Loading .dmi files into Krita, as a function.
+* Loading and saving .dmi files into and from Krita, as functions.
 * Splitting .dmi into layers.
 * Naming of layers based on icon state, dirs and frame delays.